apimediaru/SuperBoxSelect/docs/usage.md

 ## MIGX usage

-To use a SuperBoxSelect as input TV type, you have to add the follwing values in a MIGX config:
+To use a SuperBoxSelect in `inputTVtype`, you have to add the follwing values in a MIGX config:

 ```